Toluomotayo/Python-Matplotlib/README.md

 # 📈 Matplotlib Visualization Project: Gas Prices & FIFA Stats

-This project uses **Matplotlib** to create compelling visualizations from two real-world datasets: historical gas prices across countries and FIFA 2018 player statistics.
-Implemented in **Jupyter Notebook**, it explores trends, distributions, and comparisons through various plot types to demonstrate the power of data storytelling with Python.
+This project demonstrates the power of **Matplotlib** for storytelling with data by visualizing two real-world datasets—gas prices across countries and FIFA 2018 player statistics.
+Implemented in **Jupyter Notebook**, it showcases the versatility of line charts, histograms, pie charts, and boxplots for trend, distribution, and comparison analysis.

 ---

 ## 📊 Project Overview

-The objective was to analyze and visualize data using **Matplotlib**, focusing on price fluctuations in the gas market and performance indicators in FIFA player statistics.
-This project was designed to solidify understanding of core chart types and how to extract insights visually.
+The goal was to practice and apply **Exploratory Data Analysis (EDA)** techniques using Matplotlib, with a focus on visual clarity, clean formatting, and comparative insights.
+The project helps users understand market trends in fuel pricing and performance distribution among FIFA players.

 ---

 ## 🛠 Tools & Technologies Used

-- **Python** – for data analysis and scripting
+- **Python** – for scripting and data handling
-- **Matplotlib** – for creating charts and visualizations
+- **pandas** – for data cleaning and transformation
-- **pandas** – for data manipulation
+- **Matplotlib** – for creating a range of data visualizations
-- **Jupyter Notebook** – for interactive development and presentation
+- **Jupyter Notebook** – for step-by-step analysis and presentation

 ---

 ## 📌 Visualization Highlights

 ### 🔹 Gas Price Analysis
-- **Line Chart**: Visualized gas price trends from 1990 to 2018 for the US, UK, Canada, and South Korea
+- **Line Chart** – Trend lines from 1990 to 2018 for US, UK, Canada, South Korea
-- **Insight**: Revealed inflation-adjusted price changes and year-to-year volatility between countries
+- **Insight** – Revealed price volatility, inflation impact, and cross-country differences

-### 🔹 FIFA Player Statistics (2018)
+### 🔹 FIFA Player Stats (2018)
-- **Histogram**: Showed distribution of player skill levels
+- **Histogram** – Skill level distribution of players
-  - *Insight*: Most players scored between 60 and 80, highlighting skill clustering
+  - *Insight:* Most players clustered between scores of 60 and 80
-- **Simple Pie Chart**: Visualized player dominant foot (Right vs Left)
+- **Simple Pie Chart** – Dominant foot breakdown
-  - *Insight*: Approximately 80% of players are right-footed
+  - *Insight:* ~80% of players are right-footed
-- **Advanced Pie Chart**: Illustrated player weight category distribution
+- **Advanced Pie Chart** – Weight category analysis
-  - *Insight*: Majority fell between 150–175 lbs
+  - *Insight:* Most players weighed between 150–175 lbs
-- **Boxplot**: Compared overall fitness of three top national teams
+- **Boxplot** – Overall fitness comparison of three national teams
-  - *Insight*: Highlighted differences in team consistency and player conditioning
+  - *Insight:* Clear differences in conditioning and consistency among teams

 ---

 ## 🚀 What I Achieved

-- Created clean, well-labeled visualizations using Matplotlib
+- Developed clean, well-formatted visualizations in Matplotlib
-- Practiced line plots, histograms, pie charts, and boxplots with real data
+- Practiced various chart types using real-life datasets
-- Applied visualization principles like labeling, color use, and axis formatting
+- Applied design principles (labels, color, gridlines, formatting)
-- Enhanced my understanding of EDA (Exploratory Data Analysis) with visuals
+- Strengthened my skills in EDA through visual storytelling

 ---

 ## ⚙️ Requirements & Installation

-**Required Libraries**:
+**Required Libraries:**
 - `matplotlib`
 - `pandas`

-**Installation**:
+**Installation Steps:**
+1. Install Python (≥ 3.6)
-- Install Python (≥3.6) and Jupyter Notebook
+2. Install Jupyter Notebook
+3. Use pip:
-- Use pip to install dependencies: pip install matplotlib pandas
+pip install matplotlib pandas

 yaml